grosser/kennel/Readme.md

         [
           Kennel::Models::Dashboard.new(
             self,
-            id: -> { 123457 }, # id from datadog url, not needed when creating a new dashboard
+            id: -> { "abc-def-ghi" }, # id from datadog url, not needed when creating a new dashboard
             title: -> { "My Dashboard" },
             description: -> { "Overview of foobar" },
             template_variables: -> { ["environment"] }, # see https://docs.datadoghq.com/api/?lang=ruby#timeboards